 Toussaint Louverture - Charismatic Leader of Santo-Domingo and fought the French General Leclerc.

 The American Perspective

-Contrasting Jefferson's idealism was his Secretary of State and former author of the Federalist papers, James Madison.
+Contrasting Jefferson's idealism was his Secretary of State and former author of the Federalist Papers, James Madison.
 Madison and Jefferson played a good cop and bad cop role with Charles Pichon during the negotiations for the Louisiana Purchase.
-Madison had an effective mix of Jefferson's idealism along with European realpolitik.
-He kept Jefferson lofty expectation in check while keeping Pichon off balance.
+Madison had an effective mix of Jefferson's idealism along European realpolitik.
+He kept Jefferson's lofty expectations in check while keeping Pichon off balance.
 While Jefferson talked of aiding the French at Santa Domingo, Madison talked of seizing New Orleans from the French if they were to take control of it.